 Think of it as your cells taking out the trash and recycling what's no longer needed.
 This process is key for cell maintenance and renewal, preventing cellular damage that can lead to many health problems — from aging issues like wrinkles and decreased function to more serious conditions like neurodegenerative diseases and compromised immune systems.

-Spermidine has been studied for its potential for kicking autophagy into high gear [1].
-By stimulating autophagy, spermidine helps ensure that the cellular cleanup and recycling processes are ongoing and operating at peak efficiency.
+Spermidine has been studied for its potential for kicking autophagy into high gear [3].
+By stimulating autophagy, spermidine helps ensure that cellular cleanup and recycling processes remain ongoing and at peak efficiency.

-Beyond autophagy, spermidine contributes to the process involved in stabilizing DNA and RNA structures, supporting overall cellular integrity and wellness.
+Beyond autophagy, spermidine contributes to processes that stabilize DNA and RNA structures, supporting overall cellular integrity and wellness.

 This could mean better cellular health as you age, which is why spermidine and other polyamines have become a subject of considerable interest in the scientific community.